Analysts Mean recommendation for Bionano Genomics Inc. (BNGO) was 1.20: Is this the key time?

 Bionano Genomics Inc. (BNGO): Stocks Technical analysis and Trends

 If we look into the earlier routines of Bionano Genomics Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 84.74%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -58.47%, alongside a boost of 642.53% for the period of the last 12 months.
-The shares increased approximately by -9.97% in the 7-day charts and went down by -2.57% in the period of the last 30 days.
-Common stock shares were driven by 5.37% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 75.00%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -54.51%, alongside a boost of 687.78% for the period of the last 12 months.
+The shares increased approximately by -5.27% in the 7-day charts and went up by -12.50% in the period of the last 30 days.
+Common stock shares were lifted by -2.36% during last recorded quarter.